andrewdalpino/SuperCool/README.md

 python pretrain.py --num_channels=128 --hidden_ratio=2 --num_layers=32
 ```

-You can also adjust the `learning_rate`, `batch_size`, and `gradient_accumulation_steps` to suite your training setup.
+You can also adjust the `batch_size`, `learning_rate`, and `gradient_accumulation_steps` to suite your training setup.

 ```
 python pretrain.py --batch_size=16 --learning_rate=0.01 --gradient_accumulation_steps=8
 ```

-In addition, you can control various data augmentation arguments such as the brightness, contrast, hue, and saturation jitter.
+In addition, you can control various training data augmentation arguments such as the brightness, contrast, hue, and saturation jitter.

 ```
 python pretrain.py --brightness_jitter=0.5 --contrast_jitter=0.4 --hue_jitter=0.3 --saturation_jitter=0.2